steamclock/bluejay/README.md

 ### Initialization

-Turn on Bluejay at the appropriate time during initialization.
+Start Bluejay at the appropriate time during initialization.
 When it is appropriate depends on the context and requirement of your app.
-For example, in the demo app Bluejay is powered on inside `viewDidLoad` of the only existing view controller.
+For example, in the demo app Bluejay is started inside `viewDidLoad` of the only existing view controller.

-`bluejay.powerOn(eventObserver: self, listenRestorable: self, enableBackgroundMode: true)`
+`bluejay.start(connectionObserver: self, listenRestorer: self, enableBackgroundMode: true)`

-Having to explicitly power on is important because this gives your app an opportunity to make sure that the two critical delegates are instantiated and available before the CoreBluetooth stack is initialized.
+Having to explicitly start Bluejay is important because this gives your app an opportunity to make sure two critical delegates are instantiated and available before the CoreBluetooth stack is initialized.
 This will ensure CoreBluetooth's startup and restoration events are being handled.

 Note:

 Background mode is disabled by default.
-In order to support background mode, you must set the parameter `enableBackgroundMode` to true in the above `powerOn` function, as well as turn on the "Background Modes" capability in your Xcode project with "Uses Bluetooth LE accessories" enabled.
+In order to support background mode, you must set the parameter `enableBackgroundMode` to true in the above `start` function, as well as turn on the "Background Modes" capability in your Xcode project with "Uses Bluetooth LE accessories" enabled.

 ### Bluetooth Events

-The `observer` conforms to the `EventsObservable` protocol, and allows the delegate to react to major connection-related events:
+The `observer` conforms to the `ConnectionObserver` protocol, and allows the delegate to react to major connection-related events:

 ```
-public protocol EventsObservable: class {
+public protocol ConnectionObserver: class {
     func bluetoothAvailable(_ available: Bool)
     func connected(_ peripheral: Peripheral)
     func disconected()